Rouselos/responsive-content/README.md

 ### Window Resizing

 If you resize the window width across the defined breakpoints, Ajax calls will be made and the content will be reloaded.
-This is useful in development, to quickly check how device width variously affects the content that is loaded.
+This is useful in development, to check how device width variously affects the content that is loaded.

 ### Example Sites

-[The Chap Magazine](http://thechapmagazine.co.uk/) has subtly responsive content using this technique.
-The number of articles on the front page decreases as you reduce window size, as does the the size of images in articles.
+[The Chap Magazine](http://thechapmagazine.co.uk/) has subtly responsive content; the number of articles on the front page decreases as you shrink the window size, as does the the size of images in articles.
+The site also uses Responsive Design.

 ***
-Responsive content is by [Stephan Fowler](http://uk.linkedin.com/in/stephanfowler), and is a fork of the wonderful [Pjax](https://github.com/defunkt/jquery-pjax).
+Responsive Content is by [Stephan Fowler](http://uk.linkedin.com/in/stephanfowler), and is a fork of the wonderful [Pjax](https://github.com/defunkt/jquery-pjax).